 Daw Than Htay, one of the programme's beneficiaries said: "I learned to make clothes by watching tailors design, cut cloth and stitch.
 Although I could stitch I could not sell the clothes as I did not have a sewing machine."

 Daw Than Htay received a cash grant of $135 from the LIFT-funded Pact Myanmar and bought herself a sewing machine.
 She now earns more than $2.50 daily.
 Daw Than Htay later joined another LIFT-funded Pact programme and took out a $62.50 loan to buy her husband a trishaw.
 Her husband was able to leave his dangerous job in the offshore fisheries industry and earn enough to repay the loan.
 "My husband earns at least $2.50 a day and we can repay the loan installment easily," Daw Than Htay said.

 With the extra money she has been able to send her children to school and repair her house that had been destroyed by the cyclone.
 Daw Than Htay is confident of expanding her business with additional training.
 She said: "There are so many business opportunities in our village.
 I am now confident that I can manage micro enterprises very well."

 As of the 2012 annual report, LIFT-funded projects had reached 374,000 households or approximately 1.8 million men, women, boys and girls.
 UNOPS has also successfully contributed to:

-- Provision of different trainings to more than 55,000 people, 60% of which are women
+- Provision of different trainings to more than 55,000 people, 60 percent of whom are women

-- Provision of more than 12,000 positions in community-based organisations (CBOs), 50% of which are women
+- Provision of more than 12,000 positions in community-based organisations (CBOs), half of whom are women

-- Development of small and medium enterprises to 2776 people, 33% of which are women
+- Development of small and medium enterprises to 2,776 people, 33 percent of whom are women